 - Expand collaborator/speaker reach – Virtual events provide businesses with the opportunity to acquire speakers and collaborators for the event from anywhere in the world.

 - Accessibility and scalability – There are no limitations with venue capacity, so more people can attend.
-People who can’t attend events due to accessibility can also attend virtual events, which is incredibly important.
+Plus, people who can’t attend regular events due to accessibility can also attend virtual events, which is incredibly important.

 On the other hand, the cons of virtual events are:

 - Technical issues – Something we all dread, the WiFi cutting out during a live stream or online tools not working the way they should be.
-It doesn’t happen all the time, but it can and it likely will.
+It doesn’t happen all the time, but it can.

 - Distractions – Sometimes, the TV can be distracting, or a personal mobile phone ringing, or children running in front of the camera.
 But a quiet setup far away from all this can avoid distractions altogether.